Growth planning

 Is W/L still useful?

-How does tank height affect lighting?
+How does aquarium height affect lighting?

 Do I need CO2 if I run high PAR?